 You’ll have to be able to identify what you need to learn, how to learn it, and then actually put in the work.

 You’ll need resourcefulness to find work, and you’ll need confidence to apply for jobs and put your artwork out there on the internet.
-At first you’ll probably be ignored, but keep on building your skills and portfolio, keep on applying, and you’ll land your first commission.
+At first you’ll probably be ignored as your work will be flawed and no one will have heard of you, but keep on building your skills and portfolio, keep on putting your work out there and applying, and you’ll land your first commission.

 Eventually you’ll be reliably getting work, so you’ll be able to start charging more, and get picky about the jobs you take on.
 Your art and reputation will grow to the point that clients start seeking you out.

-But until then it’ll require confidence and persistence.
+But until then it’ll require a lot of confidence and persistence.

-You’ll also find that once you’ve gotten your first jobs and have ‘officially’ become a freelance artist, you need to build a host of other skills, such as the discipline needed to work to a deadline, to manage your money, and to change your art to suit your client even though you think their ideas are terrible.
+You’ll also find that once you’ve gotten your first jobs and have ‘officially’ become a Freelance Artist, you need to build a host of other skills, such as the discipline needed to work to a deadline, to manage your money, and to change your art to suit your client even though you think their changes make the art worse - it happens quite often, but you often have to roll with it and let it go.

 Notice how nowhere in these requirements did I mention a degree!

-I’ve worked for games companies, writers and done many, many private commissions; no client has EVER asked if I have a degree.
+I’ve worked for games companies, writers and done many, many private commissions; no client has EVER asked if I have a degree, they’ve only asked for art samples.
 They only care about getting good, useful art for their money.

 But will a degree teach me this stuff?

-So, clients don’t care if you have a degree, but could getting a degree help you learn all the above things?
+So, clients don’t care if you have a degree—but could getting a degree help you learn all the above skills?

 Research the specific courses at the specific colleges and universities you’re interested in.
 Look into the syllabus and what it covers.